 CMAP developed and now guides implementation of the region's GO TO 2040 comprehensive plan, which was adopted unanimously in October 2010 by leaders from across the seven counties and updated in 2014.
 The agency and its partners are now developing ON TO 2050, which will build on GO TO 2040's vision.
-Like its predecessor, ON TO 2050 will be an innovative, policy-based plan that establishes coordinated strategies to help the region's 284 communities address transportation, economic development, open space, water, energy, housing, and other quality-of-life issues.
+Like its predecessor, ON TO 2050 will be an innovative, policybased plan that establishes coordinated strategies to help the region's 284 communities address transportation, economic development, open space, water, energy, housing, and other quality-of-life issues.
 ON TO 2050 will be considered for adoption by the CMAP Board and MPO Policy Committee in October 2018.

 Implementation of GO TO 2040 and concurrent development of ON TO 2050 are the main priorities for CMAP.
 The agency provides extensive support to communities through its Local Technical Assistance (LTA) program.
 So far, CMAP has initiated more than 200 LTA projects in which counties, municipalities, and nongovernmental organizations are planning for increased livability, sustainability, and economic vitality.
 The program helps address significant demand in the region for updating local comprehensive plans, ordinances, and related planning activities.
-Though its three-year U.S. HUD grant expired in December 2013, CMAP has continued the LTA program with funding from IEPA and Cook County Community Development Block Grants, among other sources.
+Though its three-year U.S. Department of Housing and Urban Development grant expired in December 2013, CMAP has continued the LTA program with funding from the Illinois Environmental Protection Agency and Cook County Community Development Block Grants, among other sources.